Throughout my life I have seen the benefits that complementary approaches to wellbeing can provide for both myself and others.

 Since I was a child I had dreamed of opening a walk-in centre or shop for people to experience healing like a form of clinic using natural, wellbeing practices.
 In the Autumn of 2018, it finally felt like it was time to share the benefit of my many years of personal experience in a more public forum by creating an educational, grant making and service provider charity.

 When we were considering the name of our charity, my wife, Michelle, had the idea of a breath of fresh air which led to the impression of blowing on a dandelion clock, and subsequently to us calling it the Dandelion Seeds Foundation.
-In 2019 the Charity commissioners were finally formally registered our charity and in April 2020 we decided to publicly profile the charity during in the height of the Covid19 virus.
+In 2019 the Charity commissioners formally registered our charity and in April 2020 we decided to publicly profile the charity in the height of the Covid19 virus.